 A body of water, 40m x 20m min, is provided to the northern end of the park as required by the current consent .
 This body of water will be set within aquatic planting, and a boardwalk installed to encourage passive ways for visitors to interact with the water.
-This boardwalk also has the opportunity to appeal to local school groups to access information about the area's natural ecology through a series of interpretive and informative signs.
+This boardwalk also has the opportunity to appeal to local school groups to access information informative signs.